"SPARTANS! WHAT IS YOUR PROFESSION?"

 - Necrons.
 They get back up after you kill them, serve gods that eat hope, their standard infantry weapons can one-shot tanks, and they're not even all awake yet.
 Oh, and they managed to break through the defenses surrounding Mars (home of the Adeptus Mechanus... with only five ships.
 Granted, only one made it to the surface, and it was promptly destroyed, but this is a whole lot more than pretty much anyone else has done in millenia.

-- The Tau Empire, an alliance of several alien Badass Armies, most notably the Tau and their BFGs and Mini Mecha, and their allies: the Kroot, the Vespid, the Demuirg, the Gue'vasa, and the Tarellian Dog-Soldiers.
+- The Tau Empire, an alliance of several alien Badass Armies, most notably the Tau and their BFGs and Mini-Mecha, and their allies: the Kroot, the Vespid, the Demuirg, the Gue'vasa, and the Tarellian Dog-Soldiers.
 Their burgeoning empire has fought off Tyranid hive fleets, Ork invasions and Imperial crusades, and they're small fry compared to the galaxy's other major players.

 - When it comes down to it, Warhammer40000 is basically all about several Badass Armies all fighting each other in a Forever War.
 Every army except the Planetary Defence Forces count as this trope.